Swiss international cooperation

 The 2030 Agenda for Sustainable Development

-Switzerland follows a new framework for its international cooperation: the 2030 Agenda for Sustainable Development.
-The 17 goals of this Agenda address, for the first time, the social, economic and ecological dimensions of development.
+Switzerland’s international cooperation is based on the 2030 Agenda for Sustainable Development.
+The 17 goals of this Agenda address the social, economic and ecological dimensions of development.
 They were adopted by the United Nations and came into effect in 2016.
-The vision under this Agenda is binding for all Swiss actors in international cooperation.